groveatx/groveatx.github.io/_posts/2013-12-08-announcements.md

 # Announcements for December 8, 2013

+ - **<span style="color: red">Gathering Cancelled** - Due to icy conditions on
+   the road and warnings from Austin Police, we will not be meeting for our Sunday Gathering this week.
+Please take the opportunity to enjoy the warmth of your homes and time with family!

  - **<em>Season of Giving</em> Board** - [Zilker Elementary is partnering with
    us][zilker] to help families in the community that are in need of extra assistance during the winter months.
 The *Season of Giving* bulletin board